LIST OF ACTIVE BIRANKAI NORTH AMERICA INSTRUCTORS (Shihan, Shidoin, and Fukushidoin)

 With breath and movement we facilitate growth and awareness thru dynamic interconnectedness.

 Kristina Varjan began studying Aikido at New York Aikikai, under Yoshimitsu Yamada Shihan, in 1975, while working as a professional dancer.
 In 1986 she and her husband, Rikko, moved to New Mexico and began training under T.K.
 Chiba Shihan.
 They moved to San Diego and joined the kenshusei program in 1989.
 After graduating, they returned to New Mexico for some years before moving to Hawaii and founding Kohala Aikikai in 1995.
-Varjan Sensei teaches seminars in the U.S. and Europe and is member of BNA’s Senior Council and Board of Directors.
+Varjan Sensei teaches seminars in the U.S. and Europe and is member of BNA’s Senior Council.
 She has also been a Feldenkrais Practitioner since 2003.

 Wash your stinky, dirty gi.

 Lynn Sensei began training in Aikido in 1971.
 She trained in Chicago under the late A. Tohei Shihan, and continued her training in San Francisco and in Berkeley, CA. From 1990 — 1994 she was kenshusei in the teacher’s training program conducted by I. Shibata Shihan at Berkeley Aikikai.
 She founded Eastshore Aikikai in September 1991.
 She was General Secretary of the United States Aikido Federation, Western Region, from 1984 — 2001, and General Secretary of Birankai North America from 2001 — 2006.
 In April, 2007 she was awarded the title of Shihan in BNA by T. K. Chiba Shihan.
 She is the former Chair of the Senior Council of Birankai North America.

 Shihan, 7th Dan

 Aikido is a way of life for me.
 It defines who I am: how I approach life, how I communicate with the world, how I move my body.
 It both energizes and empowers me.